guttih/voffcon/Development.md

 ### Merging your issue branch to dev

-When you have finished coding and testing for an issue, then it's time to merge it to the **dev** branch.
+After coding, pushing and testing a issue, it's time to merge it to the **dev** branch.

 Here is an example on how to merge the **#18-bug-Unable_to_reuse_TriggerAction_Type_Ones_at** branch to **dev** branch.